volodymyrhudyma/blog/content/blog/13-most-used-utility-types-in-typescript.md

 type ShortType = Pick<LongType, "a" | "b">;
 ```

-It is useful when you need to get only a subset of properties you are interested in:
+It is useful if you only need to get a subset of properties you are interested in:

 ```typescript
 interface User {